Julián Vázquez

 Julián Vázquez (born March 30, 2001) is a professional footballer who plays as a winger.
 Born in the United States, he represented the Mexico national under-20 team.

 Career

 Professional

 On October 7, 2018, Vázquez signed as a Homegrown Player for Real Salt Lake of Major League Soccer.

 Vázquez made his professional debut on June 11, 2019, appearing as an 84th-minute substitute during a 3–0 loss to Los Angeles FC in the Lamar Hunt US Open Cup.

 Vázquez was released by Salt Lake following their 2020 season.

 In May 2021, Vázquez joined USL Championship side Las Vegas Lights.

 Vázquez signed with MLS Next Pro side Sporting Kansas City II on February 18, 2022.

+On May 14, 2023, Vázquez returned to Salt Lake City, joining Real Monarchs in the MLS Next Pro.